-Policy: UW-Platteville Alcohol and Other Drug Policies
+Policy: Alcohol and Other Drug Policies

-University Policy: Health & Public Safety
+UNIVERSITY POLICY: Health & Public Safety

 Drug-Free Schools and Communities Act

-The Act requires that the University provide a description, to all students and employees, of the legal sanctions under federal law and Wisconsin law, University disciplinary sanctions that may be imposed, a description of health risks associated with the use of illicit drugs and alcohol, and a listing of the University's drug counseling and treatment programs.
+The Act requires the University to provide a description, to all students and employees, of the legal sanctions under federal law and Wisconsin law, University disciplinary sanctions that may be imposed, a description of health risks associated with the use of illicit drugs and alcohol, and a listing of the University's drug counseling and treatment programs.

 The law is designed to make it clear that the Department of Education is serious about drug and alcohol prevention on college campuses.
 It is the intent of the University of Wisconsin-Platteville to follow the regulations and to support the letter and the spirit of the law.

 Termination of student status with resultant loss of all student rights or privileges effective across the entire UW System.

 Loss of student status for a specified length of time, not to exceed two years, with resultant loss of all student rights and privileges from all University of Wisconsin schools.

 All real property owned by, leased by, or otherwise subject to the control of the Board of Regents of the University of Wisconsin System.